 Michael's work resonates as a clear-clear, strident movement that is bold, daring, honest, funny, politically insightful and inspiring . . .
 It is right in time.” - Dr. Althea Prince - author, educator

-He is a conscious artist that concocts a futuristic approach to historic context and awareness with a profound sonic roots fusion.
+A conscious artist that concocts a futuristic approach to historic context and awareness with a profound sonic roots fusion.
 He continues the legacy of quality music with inspiring and uplifting messages as he sweetens and soothes the complimentarily intersection of poetry and music like none other.
 He is the poet that rocks the festival and makes poetry dance.

-St. George is a well established recognised leader in his field.
+St. George is a well established recognized leader in his field.
 Born in Portland, Jamaica, of Maroon heritage and having grown up in Kingston and St. Andrew, he dedicates much of his work to equity, justice and universal love.
 He reminds us of the urgency to examine the conditions of the world, think critically and take meaningful actions to ease the suffering of the most vulnerable among us.

 Michael's use of reggae music, fused with a uniquely oral poetic style, has made him a true international artist . . .
 He is a member of the family of poets taking the oral tradition to new heights.” - Benjamin Zephaniah - poet, playwright, author

 Having lived in Jamaica, Canada and Australia, Michael uses poetry and music as a medium to dismantle borders, celebrate the power of diversity and self elevation.
-From tracks such as Life Is Special, Don’t Forget Your Dreams, Fight Your Fears, and Caged In, he emphasises the urgency of walking the wisdom path and holding ourselves accountable to become the change we yearn for.
+From tracks such as Life Is Special, Don’t Forget Your Dreams, Fight Your Fears, and Caged In, he emphasizes the urgency of walking the wisdom path and holding ourselves accountable to become the change we yearn for.

 In Australia, Michael was the closing act for GARMA 2017.
 In collaboration with 7 culturally diverse Australian artists they recently presented a series of 10 shows at the Sydney Opera House, and toured with OKA.
 St. George is a remarkable practitioner that reminds us of legends such as Bob Dylan, Lenard Cohen, Gil Scott Heron, Richie Haven, Peter Tosh and Robert Nesta Marley.